chocolateboy/nunjucks-parser/README.md

 ## Why?

-Bundlers such as [Parcel](https://parceljs.org/) provide the ability to track asset dependencies so that changes to the dependencies trigger updates in their dependents.
+Bundlers such as [Parcel](https://parceljs.org/) provide the ability to track asset dependencies so that changes to those dependencies trigger updates in their dependents.
 However, nunjucks doesn't provide a built-in way to do this.

 This module provides a simple and efficient way to query this information without resorting to inefficient